 Paint and Sip

 Paint and sips have been popping up all over the country lately, and it’s easy to see why.
-What other activity gives you the opportunity to have some tasty drinks, explore your creativity, and not have to worry about buying all the materials or cleaning everything up?
+What other activity allows you to indulge in tasty drinks and explore your creativity without worrying about buying all the materials or cleaning everything up?

-Paint and sip nights are great ways to explore painting as a hobby without knowing what to buy or even how to start.
-They provide all the materials and instructions.
-All you have to do is bring yourself and a willingness to have fun.
+Paint and sip nights are great ways to explore painting as a hobby if you’re unsure what to buy or how to start.
+The coordinator provides all the materials and instructions.
+Bring yourself and a willingness to create, and let the magic unfold!

-The Six Flags, Universals, and Disneys all over the country are starting to open back up.
+The Six Flags, Universals, and Disneys all over the country are the top places for thrilling adventures.
 What better way to spend a day with your friends than waiting in outrageously long lines for twenty seconds of fun?

 Do you want to relax with your friends?
 Why not try a spa day?
 Grab your group of besties and hit the spa for a day of pampering and relaxation.